 How can you avoid reviews?

-There is no way of guaranteeing that you will never be audited – no matter what you do, you can always be selected for a random review, but there are several things that you can do to reduce the chances of being reviewed greatly.
+There is no way of guaranteeing that you will never be audited – no matter what you do, you can always be selected for a random review, but there are several things that you can do to greatly reduce the chances of being reviewed.
 AusIndustry publishes guidelines on compliance, which are a good resource for you.
 See The R&D Tax Incentive – Compliance Readiness.

 If you are using a skilled R&D Tax Incentive consultant, desk review reviews and field reviews should be rare, and you may never experience one.
 If your consultant is not so skilled, a second-level review will invariably progress to a desk review because AusIndustry will not understand your application, much less see how it is compliant.

 Advance / Overseas Findings

 You can ask AusIndustry for a formal determination on the eligibility of your R&D activities before you claim them.
 This is called an Advance Finding and is entirely optional.
 You still need to register your R&D with AusIndustry in the usual way, but you have certainty that your R&D is compliant (an Advance Finding is binding on AusIndustry).